flutter/flutter-intellij/docs/testing.md

 ## Testing matrix

-* testers should generally test against IntelliJ CE and Android Studio
+* Testers should generally test against IntelliJ CE and Android Studio.
-* we also support internal IntelliJ; we should have testers assigned to each (IntelliJ CE, internal IntelliJ, and Android Studio) for every roll
+* We also support internal IntelliJ; we should have testers assigned to each (IntelliJ CE, internal IntelliJ, and Android Studio) for every roll.
+* We support Windows, Mac, and Linux.
+We need to ensure the test script is run on all platforms for both IntelliJ and Android Studio.

 ## Project Creation